 Moving too fast with a load can also cause the load to tip and fall.
-Keeping loads from falling can dramatically reduce the number of injuries and deaths each year.
 Always make sure loads are centered on the forks and avoid excessive speed when moving a pallet with a heavy load.
 Tilt the mast back to further stabilize the load.

 - Avoid carrying damaged loads

 - Center each load